openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 **Tag:** ``<textline />``

-Creates a response field in the LMS where the student enters a response.
+Creates a response field in the LMS where the learner enters a response.

   Attributes